pwhittlesea/pwhittlesea.github.com/_posts/2024-07-21-project-decomposition.markdown

 Then they could deliver an API which allows you to list posts.
 Then they could deliver an API which supports listing and creating, and so on.

-These slices help the team understand how they an build up to the final solution but **not all slices will need to be delivered**.
+These slices help the team understand how they can build up to the final solution but **not all slices will need to be delivered**.
 Some of the slices will never be needed, like 'Edit' in 'Post APIs'.
 We might just decide that we want users to have to delete then re-create posts when they spell something wrong.